Updated 20/05/2019

 - Your printer has the cartridge protection setting enabled

-- The chip on the cartridges you are trying to use were made from empty original HP ink cartridges that have been used in a previous printer with the cartridge protection setting enabled.
-This in turn locks those cartridges to the last printer it had been used in rendering them unusable in your printer.
+- The chip on the cartridges you are trying to use was made from empty original HP ink cartridges that have been used in a previous printer with the cartridge protection setting enabled.
+This in turn locks those cartridges to the last printer they had been used in rendering them unusable in your printer.

-- You have purchased a HP instant ink printer and don’t intent to or no longer want to use the instant ink service but the printer or cartridges are locked.
+- You have purchased an HP instant ink printer and don’t intend to or no longer want to use the instant ink service but the printer or cartridges are locked.

 Why does this happen?